amitopenwriteup/Cribl/cribl-otel.md

 **Checkpoint:**
 - `docker logs otelcol -f` should show detailed span/metric/log dumps from the `debug` exporter as traffic is sent.
-- Since gprc protocol live data will not come for traces, you just check sources-->log section
+- check sources log section

 ---